Navigate this guide

 Chloe, Currys tech expert

-Measure up the available space for your oven, taking note of height and width.
-Please note, if you’re planning on having a gas hob to go with your oven, you’ll need 75cm of space above your hob for safety purposes.
-If you’re going electric, that’s 65cm.
-You’ll also want to make sure your kitchen cabinets aren’t directly above your hobs.
+Measure up the available space for your cooker, taking note of height and width.
+You’ll want to make sure your kitchen cabinets aren’t directly above your hobs.
 If you’re looking to upgrade your existing cooker, just measure what you already have.

 Installing a new cooker